jennybc/stat540_2014/homework/hw02/hw02_array-rna-seq-dea.md

 iii) We provide a data set with array expression and count data for 5 interesting genes; below is also code to load it and a figure depicting it.
-Consult the DEA results from your previous analyses for these genes.
+Consult the array and the `edgeR` DEA results from your previous analyses for these genes.
 For each gene, state its status with respect to these analyses, i.e. where it falls in those Venn diagrams.
 Comment on the results and plots.

 The data set is on GitHub and in the course webpage: